ray165/tesla/README.md

           day  = format(date, "%d"),
           date_ = format(date, "%Y-%m-%d"))
  ```

+## Unigram and Bigram words
+The tidytext package has a neat function called `unnest_tokens()` which quickly strips blocks of text into single words or multi-worded phrases aka n-gram.

+Unigrams show the most commonly used words.
+Dont seems to be the most interesting word amongst the list.
 ![Unigram Words](https://github.com/ray165/tesla/blob/master/tesla_unigram.png)

+Comparing the unigrams to the bigrams, I created a list of top 15 bigrams.
+The results are more informative that the unigrams for what the users are talking about.
 ![Bigram Words](https://github.com/ray165/tesla/blob/master/tesla_bigram.png)

+Since 'dont' seems to be so popular, a list of the top 15 `dont+(word)` pairs are created.
+'Dont understand' is the most common phrase in this list.
+Users seem to be reccomending others to not buy or invest in Tesla either.
+From this, I expect the train of thought is: users dont understand why Tesla prices keep soaring while its fundamentals  don't reflect the market cap therefore they reccomend others to not invest in the company.
 ![Dont Phrases](https://github.com/ray165/tesla/blob/master/tesla_dont_words.png?raw=true)

+## Term Frequency and Topics Across The Months
+The tf-idf shows the top words in a given month that best describe the theme.
+February seemed to have been more of a r/WallStreetBets theme perhaps users were excited by the options they were trading.
+From March till May the COVID-19 theme seems to be more prevalent.
+For instance, May focuses on Tesla's Alameda county factory which was on the news.
+While March and April mention pharmaceutical companies.
+In more recent months, Tesla has been compared to Nikola, a competing EV company.

 ![Plot: tf-idf](https://github.com/ray165/tesla/blob/master/tesla_tf_idf.png)

+## Time Series: Sentiment Analysis vs Stock Prices
+User sentiment towards Tesla does not seem to correlate with the large increases in stock prices.
+I initially thought the sentiment scores would increase as stock prices increases.
+This doesnt seem to be the case.
+Perhaps, retail investors aren't powering Tesla's stock rally.
 ![Plot: Stock Prices vs. Sentiment](https://github.com/ray165/tesla/blob/master/tesla_prices_sentiment.png)